CAD

 Appendix B: Source Script and Command Reference

-All CMC supported tools and their respective scripts can be found in How to Launch CAD Tools Supported by CMC.
+CMC supported tools for Linux operating systems and a list of their respective shell scripts can be found in How to Launch CAD Tools Supported by CMC.

-As CMC installs new tools on the infrastructure, the webpage is updated with instructions on how to run them.
-The scripts directory in this environment is /CMC/scripts/.
+As CMC installs new tools on our infrastructure, this webpage is updated with instructions for how to run them.
+Navigate to the scripts directory in this VCAD environment using:

 Does your research benefit from products and services provided by CMC Microsystems?